adopt-liveview/adopt-liveview/priv/pages/2024/04-03-your-first-mistakes-en_US.md

 dbg(person) # %{name: "João"}
 ```

-In this case, we create a second map and assign this value to the `person` identifier.
-If you modify data, you will probably want to store the modification in the original or in another.
+In this case we create a second map and assign its value to the `person` identifier.
+If you modify data you will probably want to store the modification in the original or in another variable.
 Returning to our LiveView, the code with the problem is right here:

 ```elixir
 assign(socket, name: "Immutable")